 This account will be the place where you have all your translations and where you will manage them.
 Simply create a Weglot account here.

-In this step simply enter your domain name and the languages you want.
+In this step, you’ll simply enter your domain name and the languages you want.

-In the example:
+In this example:

 Click “Next” to go to the next step.

 Now it’s time for the tricky part: configuring your DNS entries to make sure your separate language-specific subdomains are created and connected.